zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 There are no limits to your English if you continue  to listen to the wonderful scripts by our wonderful scriptwriter, Dr. Lucy Tse .

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Don’t take an extended leave from listening to ESL Podcast.
 Co me back and listen to us again right here on ESL Podcast.

 # Pedestrian Safety